 Cates Hill Village is within walking distance of many amenities or services (the location of each amenity/service below is shown on the map above).

-1Parkview Slopes (Phase 1).
-A collection of 12 single-family homes are in the final planning stages with five lots on Rivendell Drive scheduled to be released in the spring of 2019.
+1Currently Under Development.
+A collection of 12 single-family lots are being prepared.
+The first five lots (Phase 1A) on Rivendell Drive are scheduled to be released in 2019.
 These homes boast magnificent views of Mount Gardner, Killarney Lake, Gambier Island and the Sunshine Coast.

 All homes are serviced by Municipal water, Municipal sanitary sewer, Municipal storm sewer, paved roads and “out of view” underground electrical, telephone, and cable services.

-2Parkview Slopes (Phase 2).
+2Lands for Rezoning.
 For some time now, Bowen Island has been seeking diverse and affordable alternatives in its housing mix.
-The Parkview Slopes area of Cates Hill is the subject of a rezoning application we have made to Bowen Island Municipality.
-The proposal includes a mixture of housing types (cottage-style “micro/eco” homes, garden-style homes in duplexes or triplexes, non-market rental homes) and a live/work complex.
+The remaining lands on Cates Hill are the subject of a rezoning application.
+The proposal will include single-family and multi-family homes, live/work complexes, an array of rental properties, and local gathering spaces.

 3Shops, cafes/restaurants, services in Snug Cove along Bowen Island Trunk Road.
 Marinas.
 Public library.
 General Store sells groceries, vegetables/fruit, household items, and liquor.
 ATM.
 Courier service.
 Notary Public.